kuzzleio/documentation/src/sdk-reference/js/6/collection/list/index.md

 | `from` | int | Offset of the first result |
 | `size` | int | Maximum number of returned results |

-Each object in the `collections` array contain the following properties:
+Each object in the `collections` array contains the following properties:

 | Property   | Type    | Description  |
 |--------------|---------|-------------|